| Go to the first, previous, next, last section, table of contents.

 retrieve the entire result set all at once by calling

-mysql_store_result() .
+mysql_store_result().
 This function acquires from the server all the

 rows returned by the query and stores them in the client.
 The second way is

-for the client to initiate a row-by-row result set retrieval by calling
+for the client to initiate a row-by-row result set retrieval by callingmysql_use_result().
+This function initializes the retrieval, but does

 not actually get any rows from the server.

-mysql_fetch_row() actually retrieves the row from the server.
+already been fetched from the server.
+Withmysql_use_result(),mysql_fetch_row()actually retrieves the row from the server.

 Information about as the size of the data values in each row is available by

-After you are done with a result set, call mysql_free_result()
+After you are done with a result set, call mysql_free_result()to free the memory used for it.

 The two retrieval mechanisms are complementary.
 Client programs should